noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - a deep understanding of your application is the only way to create effective autoscaling configurations & policies

-## autoscaling
+## autoscaling (ec2 dashboard)

 - core concept in high availability
 - scale out/in (up/down) elastic capacity in response to changes in demand for compute resources

-- launch configuration: similar considerations as starting an EC2; you should use launch templates instead to get the latest features
+- launch configuration: similar considerations as starting an EC2; you should use launch templates instead to get the latest/advanced features and better workflow/wizard

   - AMI template
   - EC2 instance type (e.g. a spot instance)